marekdubiel/snake/README.md

-Simple game of snake made as finishing project on Python 4 Beginners workshop by DaftCode.
+Simple game of snake made with PyGame as finishing project on Python 4 Beginners workshop by DaftCode.

 TODO: